ACCC campus

 If you are over age 24, married, a Veteran of the armed forces, an orphan or ward of the court, or if you have dependents of your own that you support, you will not need to report your parent’s information.
 If you ordinarily would need to report parent information, but are unable to do so because of an unusual situation, you should visit the office of Financial Aid to discuss your situation and inquire about your options.
 You may be asked to document your situation in writing and fill out the Request for Independent Status Form available from our Forms page.

-The FAFSA is based on last year’s income, but I lost my job since then.
+The FAFSA is based on prior-prior year's income, but I lost my job since then.
 Now I have no income.
 Do I have any options for having this considered?

 If you or your parents have experienced a significant decrease in income, or have paid unusually large medical expenses this year, visit the Office of Financial Aid to discuss your situation and inquire about your options.
 You may be asked to provide detailed documentation of your situation in writing and fill out the request for Consideration of Special Circumstance Form available from our Forms page.